That Eye, the Sky

 That Eye, the Sky is a 1986 novel by Australian author Tim Winton.
-It follows the young protagonist Morton 'Ort' Flack, as he struggles to cope with life in a small country town after his father is paralyzed in a serious car accident.
+It follows the young protagonist Morton 'Ort' Flack, as he struggles to cope with life in a small country town after his father is paralysed in a serious car accident.
 After his father's accident, Ort is forced to step up and become the 'Man' of an increasingly complicated household.
 The situation becomes all the more convoluted with the introduction of the mysterious Henry Warburton, a dubious figure who says he has come to help.
 The story explores the theme of coming of age, and the complicated role religion plays in rural Australian life.